This post also features on the History Girls blog: http://the-history-girls.blogspot.co.uk

 Queen Victoria wrote in her journal on 20 June 1884: "The 47th (!!) anniversary of my accession.
 May God help me, in my ever-increasing loneliness, & anxieties'.

 Loneliness cares not for status.
 And it changes over time, depending on our age, networks, expectations, religious belief and health.
 Concepts of loneliness have also changed, from the 18th century to the present day.
 So, too, have perceptions of grief, and an appropriate time to mourn.

 Queen Victoria was the subject of considerable criticism in her day about the length of time she spent in mourning, her choice of black garb, her reluctance to be seen in public.
 She became known nationally and internationally as a sad and lonely figure, even though she regained some public affection in her later years.
 The loss she felt over Albert's death, as well as her palpable resentment, anxiety and depression about being abandoned, never ended, though Victoria lived to be 81 years old.

 In part, Victoria's critics were right.
 She didn't move on from Albert's death, which was an understandable and conscious choice.
 For all intents and purposes, the rituals of the household continued as though Albert had not died: from his clothes being laid out each morning to the marble hand, a cold replica of the real thing, that sat on Victoria's bedside table.

 On a regular basis, Victoria would get out all the photographs of Albert; the gifts he had given her, sentimentally recalling memories that made her sad and happy in equal measure.
 She would visit his mausoleum and statutes and speak of him again and again to anyone who would listen.
 However painful it might have been, Victoria breathed in his absence every day.
 And perhaps that had a function; keeping the shadow of loneliness about her was the only way to keep Albert alive.

-A Biography of Loneliness will be published in 2018 by Oxford University Press
+A Biography of Loneliness will be published by Oxford University Press